Introduction

 The outcome areas are reported in separate sections, but it is important to note that they are interrelated and connected.
 For example, improved outcomes in education and learning can lead to better outcomes in employment and financial security (Australia’s Disability Strategy 2021–2031).
 For more information, see the Outcomes Framework.

-Purpose of the initial and future annual reports
+Purpose of the second annual report

 Intersectionality and diversity